reactjs/react.dev/src/content/learn/passing-data-deeply-with-context.md

 <Diagram name="passing_data_context_close" height={160} width={608} captionPosition="top" alt="Diagram with a tree of three components.
 The parent contains a bubble representing a value highlighted in orange which projects down to the two children, each highlighted in orange." >

-Using context in close children
+Using Context in close children

 </Diagram>

 <Diagram name="passing_data_context_far" height={430} width={608} captionPosition="top" alt="Diagram with a tree of ten nodes, each node with two children or less.
 The root parent node contains a bubble representing a value highlighted in orange.
 The value projects down directly to four leaves and one intermediate component in the tree, which are all highlighted in orange.
 None of the other intermediate components are highlighted.">

-Using context in distant children
+Using Context in distant children

 </Diagram>

 </DiagramGroup>

-### Step 1: Create the context {/*step-1-create-the-context*/}
+### Step 1: Create the Context {/*step-1-create-the-context*/}

-First, you need to create the context.
+First, you need to create the Context.
 You'll need to **export it from a file** so that your components can use it:

 <Sandpack>